wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

   * A callable that returns an [EntityHandler] instance supporting this entity type
 * entity-factory-callback (repo only)
   * A callback for creating an empty entity of this type
+* entity-store-factory-callback (repo only)
+  * A callable for creating an [EntityStore] for entities of this type.
+Takes the default store and an [EntityRevisionLookup] as arguments.
 * entity-revision-lookup-factory-callback (repo only)
   * A callback for creating an [EntityRevisionLookup] for and entity of this type, with first and only argument being the default lookup, which will be an instance of EntityRevisionLookup.
+* entity-title-store-lookup-factory-callback (repo only)
+  * A callback for creating an [EntityTitleStoreLookup] for entities of this type, with the first and only argument being the default lookup.
 * entity-metadata-accessor-callback
   * A callback for creating a [WikiPageEntityMetaDataAccessor] for an entity of this type, with the arguments being the wiki database name (string|false), and the repository name (string)
 * js-deserializer-factory-function (repo only)